 For a free legal consultation, call (337) 777-7777

-Lost Wages as a Factor in Your Settlement
+Lost Income as a Factor in Your Drunk Driving Accident Settlement

-People who get hurt in car crashes with drunk drivers often miss some work as a result, beginning from the day of the accident.
-They will be unlikely to keep their regular hours when:
+People who get hurt in car crashes with drunk drivers often miss time at work, beginning from the day of the accident.
+They will unlikely be able to keep their regular hours when:

 - Receiving initial medical intervention and follow-up procedures